marcosbaima/node-backend-test/README.md

 > NodeJs CRUD API RESTful

-This project is a test developement in NODEJS (CRUD) API RESTful with TYPESCRIPT, EXPRESS, JEST, TYPEORM, MYSQL, DOCKER CONTAINER, SOLID
+-This project is a test developement in NODEJS (CRUD) API RESTful with TYPESCRIPT, EXPRESS, JEST, TYPEORM, MYSQL, DOCKER CONTAINER, SOLID

 ![]()